 - Advising owners on the health and welfare of their pets

 - Taking bookings, payments and completing necessary paperwork

 - Running nurse clinics, such as diet, worming and grooming consultations

 Whilst much of the work that veterinary nurses carry out is challenging and rewarding, most workplaces have tedious tasks that we would all rather avoid; but these jobs are just as important in helping an organisation to thrive.
 In veterinary nursing, these jobs come in the form of cages that need to be cleaned and floors that need to be mopped; therefore you should also be prepared to take on hard and dirty work when necessary.

 More information on how to become a veterinary nurse can be found on our career profiles for veterinary nursing.

 Why choose to study veterinary nursing at The College of Animal Welfare?

 - Experienced and supportive lecturers

-We are very proud of the fact that all of the lecturers delivering our veterinary nursing courses are veterinary surgeons or registered veterinary nurses with significant industry experience and knowledge under their belts.
-As dedicated vets or veterinary nurses themselves, they all share a common passion for pushing the profession forward.
+We are proud of the fact that all of the lecturers delivering our veterinary nursing courses have significant industry experience and knowledge under their belts and all share a common passion for pushing the profession forward.
 They do this by helping students to get the most out of their formal training and become the best veterinary nurses they can be.

 - Gain real long term job prospects